Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 and a negative N2 peak.
-Due to normative maturation of the waveforms as infants age, one set of user-specified windows for calculating component features was used for visit 1 and 2 and another was used for visit 3.
+Due to normative maturation of the waveforms as infants age, one set of user-specified windows for calculating component features was used for visit-1 and 2 and another was used for visit-3.
 For visits 1 and 2,
 the window for calculating features for the N1 component was 40-100 ms, 75-175 ms for the P1 component, and 100-325 ms for the N2 component.
-For visit 3, the window for calculating features for the N1 component was 35-80 ms, 75-130 ms for the P1 component, and 100-275 ms for the N2 component.
+For visit-3, the window for calculating features for the N1 component was 35-80 ms, 75-130 ms for the P1 component, and 100-275 ms for the N2 component.
 HAPPE+ER parameters used in extracting the ERPs are summarized in Table S5.